Lartwel/100-days-of-code/log.md

 **Today's Progress**:  Finished the "React" section at FCC and read 2 articles at JavaScript.info

 **Thoughts:** It was a long section there, but it was really helpful.
 I learned a lot about React.
 And I am going to start in the "Redux" section and google some React apps to build one as a practice.
-I also read 2 articles "Debugging in Chrome" & "Ninja code" at javascript.info and they were really helpful.
+I also read 2 articles "Debugging in Chrome" & "Ninja code" at javascript.info and they were informative.
 The website has great tutorials for JavaScript

 **Link to work:** [FCC](https://www.freecodecamp.org/)   [JavaScript.info](http://javascript.info/)